-At Three Points Academy, students experience academic success while becoming lifelong learners.
+At Three Points Academy, our students experience academic success while becoming lifelong learners.

 Three Points Academy functions as an outreach of Alta Independent High School, a secondary school fully accredited through AdvancED.
 Alta Independent provides curriculum, counseling, technology and transcript services for Three Points Academy.

 Three Points Academy incorporates a flex-blended instructional model which includes both online and face-to-face components.
 Student/teacher ratios at TPA are 1:12.
 Students work on the online components of their graduation plan in computer labs with face-to-face support of certified teachers and teacher assistants.
-Students also participate in teacher-led small groups, subject-specific lessons and activities in classrooms and study breakout rooms.
-A 13,000 title library, gym, art studio, dance studio, weight room, ball courts, an orchard, garden and lake extend the learning environment beyond the classroom.
+Students also participate in teacher-led small groups, subject-specific lessons, activities in classrooms, and study breakout rooms.
+A 13,000 title library, gym, art studio, dance studio, weight room, ball courts, an orchard, garden, and lake extend the learning environment beyond the classroom.

 The calendar year is made up of 229 days of school, 9:00-4:00, four days per week, and one day per week to accommodate more involved knowledge application projects, integrated curriculum and extracurricular activities.

 To facilitate social development, functioning and independence, the program at TPC offers recreational services that include well-supervised, organized, extracurricular and leisure activities such as fieldtrips, hikes, adventure outings, swimming, fishing, and theaters.
 As TPC is located in a "university town" students can attend college plays, concerts, art shows, and outreach activities.
 Students participate in community service projects.